The Republic of Ecuador takes its name from the equator which passes just north of the capital Quito.

 adopt agriculture and cultivate squash and maize.

 When the Incas showed up in the 15th century, Ecuador was home to

 a multitude of complex and diverse societies like the Quitu-Cara at the present-day capital Quito.

 It took the Incas decades, rivers

 of blood and massive relocations, but by 1500 AD most regions of Ecuador were incorporated in the Inca Empire.

-than 40 years later Pizarro had defeated the Incas and Ecuador was part of the Viceroyalty
+than 40 years later Pizarro had tricked and defeated the internally divided Incas and Ecuador became part of the Viceroyalty